| |

 classical & may especially lack polys & organisms may be quite sparse and as short rods & coccoid and even geographically

-relocated to more fundic & may be associated with focal parietal cell hypertrophy (proton pump inhibitors also may cause focal
+relocated to more fundic areas & may be associated with focal parietal cell hypertrophy (proton pump inhibitors also may cause focal

 hypertrophy)5.